 What produce is available right now?

 You can always check out our online farmer's market to find out what is currently available.
 If you would to see the full list of produce and their expected availability please check out our Produce calendar.

 How to keep fruits and vegetables fresh for longer at home?

 There is not quick answer to this question so we've created a short guide for you in our How to keep fruits and vegetables fresh at home page.

 Can I visit the farm?

-Due to the COVID-19 pandemic, we have no farm visits planned for 2021.
-To be fully up to date with other events we might have you can sign up to our weekly newsletter here.
+We will be hosting farm visits and offering volunteering opportunities for the 2023 season.
+To be fully up to date with upcoming events we invite you to sign up to our weekly newsletter here.